The Rorschach Test and Psychic Intuition

 This is the same as when, as a child, you saw faces appear in a pile of clothes or toys in the semi-darkness of your bedroom.
 A face is the most common image that the mind will make from a random shape.

 What was the face like?
-Was it happy, sad, fearsome, confused or maybe it looked angry?
+Was it happy, sad, fearsome or confused?
+Did it looked angry?
 Think about what the face says about your present state of mind.
 Perhaps if you see an angry face then you may harbor deep-set feelings of resentment?

 In the same way consider every image you see and ask yourself what it says about you.
 Supposing you see an anchor.
 An anchor stops a ship drifting with the tide; we call people who support us an anchor; if our life feels like it is drifting aimlessly we need an anchor to hold us steady, such as a partner, a job, a home.
 It’s clearly a symbol of stability, although of course, it could say that you may want to travel by sea.